What is an Enduring Power of Attorney?

 The top 3 considerations when appointing your attorney

 Completing the official form is the simplest part of this entire process.
-The important, and more time-consuming considerations are:
+The important, and more time-consuming considerations for appointing an Enduring Power of Attorney are:

 - Choosing who your attorney/s will be